HarperDB/documentation/docs/developers/operations-api/clustering.md

   * table - the table to replicate from
   * subscribe - a boolean which determines if transactions on the remote table should be replicated on the local table
   * publish -  a boolean which determines if transactions on the local table should be replicated on the remote table
+  * start_time _(optional)_ - How far back to go to get transactions from node being added.
+Must be in UTC YYYY-MM-DDTHH:mm:ss.sssZ format

 ### Body
 ```json